 Your New Client Registration Forms: If you would like to expedite your check-in process, feel free to fill out our new client forms from the link below and either upload them once completed (in the space below the new client form) or email them to us at firstname.lastname@example.org.
 Otherwise, you are welcome to bring them with you – please be sure they are completed.
 We do ask for your driver’s license at check-in for security purposes.

 Your Pet!
 We can’t wait to meet you and your dog or cat!
 Please remember to bring them on a leash or in a carrier (for small dogs and cats).
 Since we are currently under Covid 19 restrictions we are doing curbside visits and drop-offs.
 We can also allow one Client in with the pet(s) so long as everyone wears a mask and maintains social distancing.

-When you arrive call the clinic and someone will come out to meet you and either bring you and your pet(s) into the clinic or take your pet from you and return them to your vehicle when any exam and treatments are completed.
+When you arrive call the center and someone will come out to meet you and either bring you and your pet(s) into the center or take your pet from you and return them to your vehicle when any exam and treatments are completed.

 There is no waiting allowed in the waiting area due to Covid restrictions.

 Since we are a medical office and see many different animals, we ask that you hold your pet off the ground if they are less than 16 weeks old and/or unvaccinated to keep them protected against communicable diseases.